pocesar/ES5-Class/README.md

 * Call `this.$super` to reach the parent instance class function
 * Call `this.$parent` to reach the parent class method
 * Inject mixin code (as plain objects, functions or other classes) using `include`
+* Extend static class methods and properties with `implement`
 * `$implements` property contain all classes or objects that were implemented into the class
 * Access the first parent using `$parent`
 * The `construct` method is called with arguments when the class is instantiated